 Protect your night vision by avoiding bright lights.
-If possible, have a passenger help keep watch for other boats, water hazards, and aids to navigation.
+If possible, have a passenger help keep watch for other boats, water hazards and aids to navigation.

-The size, speed and direction of other boats are determined at night by white, green and red running lights.
+The size, speed and direction of other vessels are determined at night by white, green and red running lights.

 - A green light indicates the starboard side of the boat.
 Generally, if you see a green light on another boat, you have the right-of-way.
 Hold your course. - A red light indicates the port side of the boat.
-Generally, if you see a red light on another boat, they have right-of-way and you must yield your course. - If you see both red and green lights, this indicates the boat is pointed towards you.
-Reduce speed and give a wide berth, usually on your port. - A white light alone with no visible red or green lights indicates a boat at anchor and not making headway or a non-powered craft.
-Reduce speed and give a wide berth.
+Generally, if you see a red light on another boat, they have right-of-way and you must yield your course.